jrheard/blog/python/tic-tac-toe.md

 Throughout this assignment, I'll be telling you to write specific functions that behave a certain way.
 I'll tell you what the functions should be named; I'll tell you what inputs the functions should take; and I'll tell you what outputs the function should return.

 That's because now that you're writing functions, I'll be able to test them directly.
-Just like you might, say, import the `random` module and call the `random.choice()` function in order to decide who goes first, I'll be importing the `tic_tac_toe_your_name` module from your program, and in my automated tests I'll be calling `tic_tac_toe_your_name.a_function()` in order to make sure each one of your functions works the way it's supposed to.
+Just like you might, say, import the `random` module and call the `random.choice()` function in order to decide who goes first, I'll be importing the `tictactoe_your_name` module from your program, and in my automated tests I'll be calling `tictactoe_your_name.a_function()` in order to make sure each one of your functions works the way it's supposed to.

 What this means is that it's really important that your functions have the **exact names** specified in the assignment.
 If I tell you to write a function named `make_pizza()`, but you write a function named `make_hamburger()` instead, my tests won't be able to find your function and so you won't pass the tests for this assignment.

 That might sound restrictive and lame, but there's some good news: now that my tests can use your functions directly, your program's __output__ can look however you want!
-You don't have to use the exact same prompts from the demo videos any more, your program can be as weird and creative as you like.
+You don't have to use the exact same text from the demo videos any more, your program can be as weird and creative as you like.
 Enjoy!

 OK, let's write some functions!